prometheusresearch/baseline-codebase/src/rex.mobile/test/test_interaction.rst

-There is a static method on Interaction named ``validated_configuration()`` that will validate the specified configuration against the PRISMH specifications.
+There is a static method on Interaction named ``validated_configuration()`` that will validate the specified configuration against the RIOS specifications.
 It will raise an exception if the configuration is not well-formed::